Costs Associated With Selling Your Home

 Closing costs

 Buyers incur closing costs, and sellers do too.
-Sellers usually pay on average 1-3% of the home’s total selling price in closing costs.
-These costs can cover attorney fees, escrow fees, property taxes, title transfer taxes, title insurance, HOA fees, and fees associated with paying off your current mortgage early.
+Sellers usually pay, on average, 1-3% of the home’s total selling price in closing costs in addition to the professional fee paid to their agent.
+These costs can cover escrow fees, property taxes, transfer taxes, title insurance, HOA fees, and even fees for government-required reports

 Seller concessions